 First and foremost, you must determine which type of marketing event you’d like to hold.
 There are two types of sales events: formal and informal.
 Here’s what sets them apart:

 - Formal Sales Events: Agent presents plan-specific information to an audience invited to the occasion.

 - Informal Sales Events: Agent offers plan info upon request only while at a table, booth, kiosk, or RV.

 After you do that, you should decide on the when and where.
-You must register sales events with the proper parties and hold them in a public setting where individuals do not receive, or wait to receive, health care services.
-Note, you may carry out sales activities in common areas of health care settings, including common entryways, vestibules, hospital or nursing home cafeterias, and community, recreational, or conference rooms.
-Avoid doing them at health fairs or expos where health screening is being provided to avoid the risk of being perceived as engaging in “cherry picking.”
+You must register sales events with the proper parties and hold them in a public setting where individuals do not receive health care services.
+Note, you may carry out sales activities in common areas of health care settings, including common entryways, vestibules, waiting rooms, hospital or nursing home cafeterias, and community, recreational, or conference rooms.
+You may NOT carry out sales activities in exam or hospital patient rooms, treatment areas where patients interact with their provider or provider’s team, and pharmacy counter areas where patients interact with pharmacy providers and obtain medications.
+Avoid sales activities at health fairs or expos where health screening is being provided to avoid the risk of being perceived as engaging in “cherry picking.”

 To meet these fundamental requirements, be sure to schedule your event far enough in advance to reserve a suitable space and let everyone know about it.